BobDempsey/svelte-checklist/README.md

 - [Tailwind CSS](https://tailwindcss.com/) is a popular utility-first CSS framework

-- [Daisy UI](https://daisyui.com/) is a plugin for easily customizable Tailwind CSS components
+- [Daisy UI](https://daisyui.com/) is a plugin for easily customizable Tailwind CSS components and themes

 - [Local Storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) is a web storage feature that allows you to store data locally in the user's browser